alibaba/TinyNeuralNetwork/docs/FAQ.md

 Usually, when the number of hidden layers is large enough (128+), the LSTM OP will be time-consuming in the TFLite backend.
 In this case, consider using dynamic range quantization to optimize its performance, see [dynamic.py](../examples/converter/dynamic.py).

+## What if my model runs slower when dynamic quantization is enabled?
+Please refer to [dynamic_with_selection.py](../examples/converter/dynamic_with_selection.py) for selective dynamic quantization.

 ## Quantized model conversion

 ##### How to convert ops that cannot be quantized in PyTorch to quantized kernels, e.g. `SOFTMAX`, `LOG_SOFTMAX` and `BATCH_MATMUL`?